 (Geshe Kelsang’s kindness in giving away Modern Buddhism reminds me of how good it is to have met such an accomplished spiritual master in this life, hence this article: What is the point of faith).

-In the Vajrapani teaching in 2008, Geshe Kelsang said:
+In the Vajrapani teachings in 2008, Geshe Kelsang said:

 Milarepa said to the hunter Gonpo Dorje:

 “You have the body of a human but the mind of an animal.”

 That is, we have the same intention or view.
 What we human beings want and what animals want is exactly the same.
 We know all about computers and many other things, but our aim is the same – temporary happiness or worldly pleasure.
 Animals have various methods for finding worldly pleasures, and so do human beings.
 Their methods may differ but their aim, view and intention are the same; and, with regard to this, human beings are no more special than animals.